retest/docs/docs/recheck/usage/filter.md

 ### What Are Filters?

-Filters can be used to reduce the noise mentioned above within a report.
+Filters can be used for different purposes, most notably to reduce the noise mentioned above within a report.
 They can accept two different arguments:

-1. **Element**: Filter based on the criteria of the element.
-This can be used to specify an element of interest or ignore an always changing element.
+1. **Element**: Filter applies to _all attributes_ of an element and all of its child elements.
+The element in question can be identified by a wide range of identifying attributes, like XPath, HTML-id, retestId, CSS-class, HTML-name, etc.
-2. **Difference**: Filter based on the difference, with the element giving additional context information.
+2. **Attribute**: Filter applies to a single attribute, either globally or for a specific element and all of its child elements.

 Multiple filters are additive.
 If one filter returns `true`, the result is taken and not further evaluated.
 Similarly, all filters must return `false` to ignore a particular difference.